News

 Benicia’s mayor said residents should know that violations of air quality laws are “taken seriously.”

-“This penalty sends a strong message; adherence to air quality standards is both necessary and expected, and failure to do so can lead to significant fines,” Steve Young, who is also a member of the air district board of directors, said in a statement.
+“This penalty sends a strong message; adherence to air quality standards is both necessary and expected, and failure to do so can lead to significant fines,” Steve Young, who is also a member of the air district board of directors, said in the statement.

-The air district has now levied three penalties, including a $5 million fine against the Marathon refinery in Martinez announced in October, and a $20 million assessment against Chevron’s Richmond refinery in February.
+The air district has now levied three penalties, including a $5 million fine against the Marathon refinery in Martinez announced in October and a $20 million assessment against Chevron’s Richmond refinery in February.

 “These significant penalties should put the refineries and other industrial operations on notice,” Alexander Crockett, general counsel for the air district, said in the statement.